adamajane/my-first-git/README.md

-# Learning Git
+# Learning Git and GitHub
+## Learning Git
+I am learning how to use Git!
 ## Learning GitHub

-I am learning how to use Git and GitHub!
+I am also learning how to use GitHub!

-It's my favorite activity.